h96ven/sell_items/README.md

 Run docker-compose up --build

-Check how all the endpoints work
+Check how all the endpoints work (Post is recommended)